The Hand of God (film): Plot

 In 1984 Naples, Fabietto Schisa enjoys a carefree adolescence with his close-knit family amidst eccentric relatives and friends.
-However, their peace is shattered: his mother Maria's sister, Patrizia, faces abuse from her husband; his brother Marchino's acting dreams falter after a failed audition with Federico Fellini; Maria discovers Saverio's infidelity.
+Their peace is shattered when his mother Maria's sister, Patrizia, faces abuse from her husband; his brother Marchino's acting dreams falter after a failed audition with Federico Fellini; and Maria discovers Saverio's infidelity.

-Amidst turmoil, the acquisition of Diego Maradona by Napoli brings hope and joy, especially for Fabietto, who finds solace in Maradona amidst the chaos.
+Amid this turmoil, Napoli's acquisition of Diego Maradona brings hope and joy, especially for Fabietto, who finds solace in Maradona.
 Saverio and Maria reconcile, buying a villa in Roccaraso for family vacations.
-They invite Fabietto for a weekend getaway, but he declines to attend a Napoli-Empoli match to see Maradona play.
+They invite Fabietto for a weekend getaway, but he declines to attend a Napoli-Empoli match.

-Tragically, Saverio and Maria die from a carbon monoxide leak at the villa.
-The loss devastates the Schisa siblings, especially Fabietto, who is prevented from seeing his parents' bodies.
+Saverio and Maria die from a carbon monoxide leak at the villa.
+The loss devastates the Schisa siblings, especially Fabietto, who is not allowed to see his parents' bodies.
 He grapples with survivor's guilt but also gains a new perspective from his uncle Alfredo's belief that he was saved by "the hand of God".
-Amidst profound grief and confusion, Fabietto searches for meaning and direction.
+In his grief and confusion, Fabietto searches for meaning and direction.

-Meanwhile, Aunt Patrizia is hospitalized in a psychiatric facility.
-During Fabietto's visit, she shares her story: she became miraculously pregnant after an encounter with Saint Gennaro and the "munaciello", but subsequent abuse led to a miscarriage.
-Feeling trapped, she chose hospitalization to escape her oppressive life.
+Meanwhile, Patrizia is hospitalized in a psychiatric facility.
+During Fabietto's visit, she shares her story: she became miraculously pregnant after an encounter with Saint Gennaro and the "munaciello", but her husband's subsequent abuse led to a miscarriage.
+Feeling trapped, she chose hospitalization as an escape.
 This sparks Fabietto's desire to move to Rome.
 He has his first sexual encounter with an elderly neighbor, Baroness Focale, who empathizes with his struggles.
 He also befriends Armando, a smuggler, delving into the world of Neapolitan crime.

-Fascinated by cinematography, inspired by film and by an actress he meets at a street shoot in Naples, Yulia, Fabietto dreams of studying it.
-Meanwhile, his relationships with Marchino and his sister Daniela sour: Marchino avoids the future, preferring to party, and Daniela reveals the existence of a half-brother fathered by their father's long-time affair.
-During a theatre performance by Yulia, Fabietto witnesses director Antonio Capuano harshly criticize her flaws from the audience.
-They later discuss Fabietto's desire to study cinema in Rome, but Capuano perceives it as an attempt to escape pain.
-He advises Fabietto not to flee from Naples but to embrace its stories.
+Fascinated by cinematography, inspired by film and by Yulia, an actress he meets at a street shoot in Naples, Fabietto dreams of studying it.
+Meanwhile, his relationships with Marchino and his sister Daniela sour: Marchino avoids the future, preferring to party, and Daniela reveals the existence of a boy born to a colleague with whom their father had a long affair.
+During a theatre performance by Yulia, director Antonio Capuano harshly criticizes her from the audience.
+Afterward, Fabietto discusses with Capuano his desire to study cinema in Rome, but Capuano sees it as an attempt to escape pain and advises Fabietto not to flee Naples but to embrace its stories.

 Meanwhile, Napoli wins its first league title.
-After their encounter, Fabietto decides to keep his promise to go to Rome.
-During the train journey, he encounters a "munaciello" at a desolate station, echoing his parents' affectionate whistle.
+Fabietto decides to go to Rome.
+On the train journey, he sees a "munaciello" at a desolate station, (Note: The sign indicates that it's the Formia-Gaeta station, but in reality, the scene was filmed at the Morcone station.) echoing his parents' affectionate whistle.